plotly/plotly-nodejs/README.md

 #Plotly Node API
 Analyze and Visualize Data, Together.js

-"If you have a question about Streaming let us know!
+If you have a question about Streaming let us know!

 `ben@plot.ly` && `alexandre@plot.ly`
 ##Installation
 ```javascript